OVI / DUI Annie's Law In Ohio

 In this context, ‘repeat offenses’ means those DUI/OVI convictions which occur within a certain period of time.
 That period of time is called the ‘lookback period’.
 For each DUI / OVI conviction within the lookback period, the penalties increase.
 Before Annie’s Law, the lookback period was six years.
 With the passage of Annie’s Law, the lookback period is ten years.
 That means any person convicted of a second offense (or more) within ten years, rather than six, will face increased penalties for the repeat offenses.Additional Information About OVI / DUI In Ohio

-The Dominy Law Firm practices criminal defense with a focus on DUI/OVI defense in Columbus and Central Ohio.
-More information about the firm is available on the firm overview page.
-If you’re interested, you can also read client reviews and past case results.
-The Dominy Law Firm limits the number of clients accepted in order to provide outstanding service to each client.
-If you would like to discuss your DUI/OVI case, send a message by email or call 614-717-1177 to arrange a free telephone consultation.*Why Is It Called Annie’s Law?
+The Dominy Law Firm practices criminal defense with a focus on DUI / OVI defense in Columbus and Central Ohio.
+More information about us is available on the firm overview page.
+If you’re interested, you can also read our client reviews and past case results.
+We limit the number of clients accepted in order to provide outstanding service to each client.
+If you would like to discuss your DUI / OVI case, send us a message by email or call 614-717-1177 to arrange a free telephone consultation.*Why Is It Called Annie’s Law?

 The law is named for Annie Rooney.
 Annie was an attorney in Chillicothe, Ohio and was a member of the Ohio Association of Criminal Defense Lawyers.
 In 2013, Annie was killed in an accident with a drunk driver, and the driver reportedly had multiple DUI / OVI convictions.
 Annie’s family lobbied the Ohio legislature to increase penalties for OVI convictions, and their efforts focused on repeat offenders and increased use of ignition interlock devices.
 With the support of M.A.D.D. and ignition interlock companies, the law was passed by the Ohio General Assembly in December of 2016.